dan-t/vim-hsimport/README.md

     Your `hsimport` binary is now at `your_hsimport_build_dir/.cabal-sandbox/bin/hsimport`.

-    You now most likely want to create a symbolic link from a directory which is contained inside of your $PATH e.g:
+    You now most likely want to create a symbolic link from a directory which is contained inside of your $PATH e.g.:

         $ ln -s your_hsimport_build_dir/.cabal-sandbox/bin/hsimport ~/bin/hsimport